Element (song)

 "Element" (stylized as "ELEMENT.") is a song by American rapper Kendrick Lamar, from his fourth studio album Damn, released on April 14, 2017.
 The fourth track on the album (eleventh on the Collector's Edition of Damn), the song was written by Lamar, Sounwave, James Blake, and Ricci Riera and produced by Sounwave, Blake, and Riera, with additional production by Tae Beast and Bēkon.
 The song charted in multiple countries in 2017.

 Background

 The song was first introduced by basketball player LeBron James on his Instagram story when he filmed himself dancing to the song prior to Damn's release.
+In an interview with Big Boy, Lamar stated that Damn was his favorite album he ever created.

 Lyrics

 The track opens with a skit from Kid Capri, who refers to Lamar as "Kung Fu Kenny".
 Afterwards Kendrick Lamar repeats the phrase "I don't give a fuck", before the first verse starts.
+This was interpreted by many sources as Lamar mocking Big Sean for his song "I Don't Fuck with You" in which he says the lyrics in a similar cadence.

-Some sources have interpreted the song as a diss track on American rappers Big Sean and Drake.
+Some sources have interpreted the song as a diss track on American rapper Big Sean and Canadian rapper Drake.
 However, Andres Tardio of Rap-Up has stated the song's hook as a possible diss on Drake, Big Sean, or American recording artist Jay Electronica.

 The second verse of the song has been described to have a resemblance to Lamar's "The Heart Part 4", a song also theorized to have contained lyrics that diss Drake and Big Sean.
 The second verse as follows: